-The events of September 11, 2001 were horrible to contemplate.
-That day, the world seemed full of hate, destruction and despair.
-As I watched events unfold, I felt my own reactions of anger and hate for the people who could stoop this low, and overwhelming anguish for those whose lives were taken so carelessly in these acts of violence.
+The events of September 11, 2001 were almost too horrible to contemplate.
+The world seemed filled with evidence of hate, destruction and despair.
+As I watched events unfold, I was aware of my own reactions of anger and hate for the people who could stoop this low, and overwhelming sympathy for those whose lives were so carelessly taken in these acts of violence.

-I went to my studio, lost in despair and fearful of the new world that awaited us.
-As I worked, I thought, “What does it matter that I make these little horses?
+I went to my studio later, lost in despair and fearful of the new world that awaited us.
+As I worked, I couldn’t help thinking, “What does it matter that I make these little horses?
 What relevance do they have in the light of this tragic event?”
 I kept working as I thought.

-Soon it dawned on me.
-The paintings of the Lascaux cave were made as the last great Ice Age was ending.
-The glaciers retreated, drastically changing the very climate within a handful of years.
-Vast grasslands disappeared along with the huge herds of animals that followed them.
+Soon, however, it dawned on me.
+When the Lascaux cave paintings were created, the Ice Age was ending.
+The climate was changing, the great glaciers were retreating.
+The grasslands disappeared, and with them, the huge herds of animals that followed them.
 These ancient people watched as their entire way of life changed and disappeared.
-Some archaeologists now think the painters were trying to call the horses back.
+Some archaeologists now think the cave paintings were created to call the animals back.

 Even as we stand, fearful and afraid at the dawn of a new age, so did they stand and watch as their world changed around them.
 They were afraid and perhaps filled with despair.
-But they went into that dark cave and created the most profoundly beautiful and evocative art the world has ever known.
+But they went into the dark cave and created the most profoundly beautiful and evocative art the world has ever seen.
 Poignant in its message (though we cannot read it), we still feel its power 17,000 years later.